kernelmachine/kernelmachine.archived.github.io/_pages/about.md

 I'm a PhD student in Computer Science at the University of Washington, advised by [Noah Smith](https://homes.cs.washington.edu/~nasmith/) and [Luke Zettlemoyer](https://homes.cs.washington.edu/~lsz/).
 I do research in natural language processing and machine learning.
 My research aims to make tools for language understanding and generation **democratized** and **safe**.

-I previously worked on the  [AllenNLP](http://allennlp.org) team at [AI2](http://allenai.org).
-I completed my masters in NLP at the University of Washington, advised by [Noah Smith](https://homes.cs.washington.edu/~nasmith/).
+I previously worked on the  [AllenNLP](http://allennlp.org) team at [AI2](http://allenai.org), and I completed my masters in NLP at the University of Washington.
 Before graduate school, I was a data scientist and software engineer at several companies in Seattle and Boston.
-Catch me on [Twitter](http://twitter.com/ssgrn)!